-Combating the Financing of Terrorism (CFT) refers to preventing money movement in relation to terrorism.
+Combating the Financing of Terrorism (CFT) refers to preventing money movement concerning terrorism.
 It involves blocking transactions intended to support religious, ideological, or radical political objectives achieved through violence.

-Terrorism has a remarkable ability to flourish on decentralized platforms.
-So, it is critical to identify and stop transactions that support it to prevent terrorist acts from occurring.
+Terrorism has a remarkable ability to flourish on decentralised platforms.
+So, it is critical to identify and stop transactions supporting it to prevent terrorist acts.

-Terror organizations often find cryptocurrency to be an ideal means to fund illicit activities as cross-border payments are effortless and instantaneous.
-It is for this reason that identification is critical when choosing to transact with cryptocurrencies.
+Terror organisations often find cryptocurrency an ideal means to fund illicit activities, as cross-border payments are effortless and instantaneous.
+This is why identification is critical when choosing to transact with cryptocurrencies.

 How Are Major Crypto Exchanges Performing KYC?

-While many crypto exchanges and wallets seem to be dragging their heels over AML and KYC implementation, mainly because it goes against the notion of decentralization, others have kick-started their processes.
+While many crypto exchanges and wallets seem to be dragging their heels over AML and KYC implementation, mainly because it goes against decentralisation, others have kick-started their processes.

 On signing up, new users must provide their full name, birth date, address, phone number, social security number, and valid email address.

-In addition, if a user wants to make a withdrawal, they will be required to provide official government documents that verify that identity, such as a driver’s license or passport.
+In addition, if a user wants to withdraw, they will be required to provide official government documents verifying that identity, such as a driver’s license or passport.

 Some exchanges use biometric facial recognition and liveness detection to verify users.
-Some also have automatic risk assessments that help to score users on their susceptibility to engaging in suspicious activity on that platform.
+Some also have automatic risk assessments that help score users on their susceptibility to suspicious activity on that platform.

-With such measures in place, non-compliant users are cut off, and due diligence for long-term users becomes easier.
+With such measures, non-compliant users are cut off, and due diligence for long-term users becomes easier.

-Generally speaking, the KYC crypto protocols differ amongst the different exchanges and wallets.
+Generally speaking, the KYC crypto protocols differ among the exchanges and wallets.